syncfusion-content/blazor-docs/blazor/diagram/user-handle.md

 ## How to set tooltip for Fixed user handle

-The diagram supports displaying tooltips when the mouse hovers over any [FixedUserHandle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html).
-To achieve this, the tooltip property of the diagram model must be configured to contain the tooltip [Content](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTooltip.html#Syncfusion_Blazor_Diagram_DiagramTooltip_Content) and to [Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTooltip.html#Syncfusion_Blazor_Diagram_DiagramTooltip_Position) it appropriately.
-This ensures that when users hover over a fixed user handle, relevant information is displayed at the correct position relative to the handle.
-By default, tooltips are not displayed; you need to add the tooltip as shown in the following example.
+The Diagram component supports displaying tooltips when the mouse hovers over any [FixedUserHandle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html).
+To achieve this, you need to configure the `Tooltip` property of the `FixedUserHandle` to include the tooltip [Content](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTooltip.html#Syncfusion_Blazor_Diagram_DiagramTooltip_Content) and set its [Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTooltip.html#Syncfusion_Blazor_Diagram_DiagramTooltip_Position) appropriately.
+This configuration ensures that relevant information is displayed at the correct position relative to the handle when users hover over it.

+By default, tooltips are not displayed.
+You need to explicitly configure the tooltip settings as shown in the following example:

 ```cshtml
 @using Syncfusion.Blazor.Diagram